 The best way to strengthen an ecosystem, biologists say, is to connect it to more of itself.

-The interconnected challenges we face require movements of women in leadership that are capable of reaching across and building bridges among the many differences that divide us.
+The interconnected challenges we face require movements of women in leadership that are capable of reaching across and cultivating connections among the many differences that too often divide us.

-Inspiring, strengthening and connecting the leadership of women – across cultures, orientations, generations and disciplines – is essential to facilitating the systemic transformation needed to shift our cultures toward an equitable, peaceful and resilient world.
+Inspiring, strengthening and connecting the leadership of women – across cultures, orientations, generations, sectors and disciplines – is essential to facilitating the systemic transformation needed to shift our cultures, societies and civilizations.
+As is rebalancing the feminine and masculine archetypally in ourselves, our institutions and our ways of walking in and relating to each other and the world.

-The program encompasses and integrates the following areas, and operates through media, educational materials, and online conversations and convening.
+The program encompasses and integrates all of those areas, and operates through media, educational materials, and online conversations and convening.

 What We Do

-After scanning the emergent women’s landscape for 20 years, we see few others that combine these aspects key to a whole-systems approach to women’s leadership.
+After scanning the emergent women’s and gender equity landscape for 25 years, few others combine these aspects which we see as central to a whole-systems and intersectional approach to women’s leadership.

 - We recognize and confront the invisible biases that result from the inherently patriarchal systems we live in and sometimes internalize.
 We seek to examine and challenge male-centric frameworks that cause women and girls to doubt their own power, silence their voices, avoid conflict, limit their visions and leadership capacities, and compete against each other.